 Overclocking allows you to run your processor at higher clock speeds than originally intended.
-This lets you do things such as edit videos or photos faster, game smoother, and generally make things feel a tad snappier.
+This lets you do resource-intensive tasks faster and more smoothly, such as editing videos or photos or gaming.
+Generally, overclocking makes your computer feel snappier.

 In the example above, we went from 3.6 GHz to 4.6 GHz — quite an achievement!
 So that’s what overclocking does.
 Besides your CPU, you can also overclock your GPU.

-It’s almost impossible to “fry” your CPU by overclocking it.
+It’s almost impossible to “fry” your CPU by overclocking it or to crash your computer entirely.
 If the clock is set too high, your PC will simply reboot or bluescreen.
-As we mentioned above, it’s easy to revert to the original settings using the CMOS reset.
+As mentioned above, it’s easy to revert to the original settings using the CMOS reset.

-However, giving the CPU more voltage and higher clock speeds puts additional stress on it.
-Realistically, it means that you reduce the CPU’s lifespan a bit.
-In reality, you might be reducing the CPU life from 15-20 years to maybe 12-15 years, but it’s hard to say.
-It’s almost certain you would replace the computer before then anyway.
+But remember that giving the CPU more voltage and higher clock speeds does put additional stress on it.
+That means that you'll reduce the CPU’s lifespan a bit.
+For example, you might reduce the CPU lifespan from 15-20 years to maybe 12-15 years, but it’s hard to say.
+Regardless, you’ll almost certainly replace your computer before then anyway.

 If you’ve built your own gaming rig, make sure your computer’s cooling system can handle overclocking before pushing your hardware beyond its specified limits.
 For more, check out our article on how to build your own gaming PC.